yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 1. The most-significant bit (MSB) is a "continuation byte" - set to 1 if there is another byte following this one, or set to 0 if this is the last byte
-1. The remaining 7 bits contain the next 7 bits of the `varu64` value at a time
+1. The remaining 7 bits contain the next 7 least-significant bits of the source `varu64` value

+##### Encoding

-To encode a `varu64`, take 7 bits of the value at a time and place them into the least-significant 7 bits of your target byte, and then set the most-significant bit to 1 if there are more bits to come in a future byte.
+To encode a `varu64`, start with an empty byte array.
+Take the least-significant 7 bits of the source value and place them into the least-significant 7 bits of your first byte, and then set the most-significant bit of the first byte to 0.
-Repeat with additional bytes until you have encoded all bits of the original `varu64`.

-To decode a `varu64`, this process should be reversed, repeating through each byte up until the most-significant bit has a value of 0, denoting the end of the sequence.
-For a `varu64`, the implementation **must not** process any extraneous bytes above the maximum 10 bytes.
+Repeat the process by right-shifting 7 bytes from the source value.
+If the shifted source value is still greater than zero, append the next byte by taking the next 7 least-significant bits and set the most-significant bit to 1.

+The resultant bytes will be big-endian individually, however the order of the byte array will be reversed as the beginning of the array now contains the source value's least-significant bits.
+Therefore, to complete the encoding, the order of the bytes must be reversed (preserving the order of the bits in each byte) so that the entire sequence is big-endian and the last byte in the sequence now has the zero most-significant bit.

+##### Decoding

+To decode a `varu64`, start with a target zero-value unsigned 64-bit integer.
+Take the 7 least-significant bits of the first byte and copy them onto the 7 least-significant bits of the target.
+If the most-significant bit of the byte is 1, left-shift the target value by 7 bits and then move onto the next byte, repeating this process until the most-significant bit is 0.

 #### Signed 64-bit integers